callumcurtis/firehose/docs/plan.md

 - [ ] C.5.1: Reviews are streamed into a Cassandra database
 - [ ] C.5.2: CDC is used to propagate reviews to the first Kafka topic

+## S.4: Idempotency and Ordering

+### I.6: Review Service

+- [ ] C.6.1: A review service streams reviews to the Cassandra database
+- [ ] C.6.2: Review events are sent with a primary ID instead of the data
+- [ ] C.6.3: The enrichment Flink application retrieves the latest data for that primary ID from the review service (delayed materialization)